JohnMarit/mobilaws/AUTH_PERSISTENCE_FIX.md

 # Authentication Persistence Fix

 ## Problem
-When users signed in and refreshed the page, they would see "Signing in..." or be prompted to sign in again, even though they were already authenticated.
+After signing in with Google, when users refreshed the page, they would see a "Signing in..." loading state or be prompted to sign in again, even though they were already authenticated.
+The app appeared to be "trying to sign in again" on every page refresh.

 ## Root Cause
-The issue was caused by two problems:
+The issue was caused by three problems:

 1. **Missing Firebase Auth Persistence Configuration**: Firebase Auth persistence was not explicitly set to `LOCAL`, which could cause inconsistent behavior across browser sessions.

+2. **Delayed User State Restoration**: The app waited for Firebase's `onAuthStateChanged` to complete before showing the user as signed in.
+This async check created a noticeable delay where the user appeared signed out.

-2. **Race Condition During Auth State Restoration**: When the page loaded, components were not respecting the `isLoading` state from the auth context.
+3. **Race Condition During Auth State Restoration**: Components were not respecting the `isLoading` state from the auth context.
 During the brief moment when Firebase was checking for an existing session:
    - `isLoading` = true (Firebase checking)
    - `isAuthenticated` = false (user not loaded yet)
    - Components showed login prompts thinking the user wasn't authenticated